Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 The transparent driver fully implements the declared entry points, and can use any backend: internal or libtestdriver1.

-This familly is not part of the opaque driver as it doesn't use keys.
+This family is not part of the opaque driver as it doesn't use keys.

 #### Message authentication codes (MAC)